sebassem/myBlog/content/english/blogs/posts/Start-Stop-V2.markdown

 ![sequenced stop](https://images.seifbassem.com/images/Posts/Start-Stop-V2/18.jpg)

 ### Idle VM shutdown
-Finally, this solution allows also to stop virtual machines that have CPU utilization below a specific threshhold.
+Finally, this solution allows also to stop virtual machines that have CPU utilization below a specific threshold.
 It creates a metric alert based on our inputs to turn off those machines.

 We can see that the logic app is a little bit different with more parameters to be set for the Azure Function to create a metric alert